 The book then draws to a close with an examination of more specific Joomla! features - users, languages and finally site management.
 If there is a weak chapter in the book then it is probably the management chapter.
 This is because overall Joomla! management isn't easy.
 The problem is that Joomla! is a site where live changes are being made all the time and if something goes wrong it isn't obvious what to do.
 The chapter does deal with the idea of backup, but only to point out that you should do it and how to use an off-the-shelf tool.
 Part of the problem is that Joomla! doesn't have good management tools or procedures and it isn't fair to expect the book to invent them for you.

 The final verdict is that this is one of the best introductory books on Joomla!
 I have encountered.
 It is suitable for the complete beginner to intermediate user but only if they are using 1.6 or are prepared to move to 1.6 - a problem not tackled in the book.
 It most certainly doesn't cover any programming aspects of using Joomla and hardly a line of PHP is presented an very little HTML for that matter.
 This really does concentrate on using Joomla! rather than custom extensions.

-So if you are planning to build a Joomla! web site and don't want to dig into the internals of how it all works then this book is a very good place to start as it will attempt to get the bigger picture of how Joomla! operates into your head.
+If you are planning to build a Joomla! web site and don't want to dig into the internals of how it all works then this book is a very good place to start as it will get the bigger picture of how Joomla! operates into your head.

 Not perfect but pretty good.